 Is HVAC a Hard Career?

 While HVAC can be physically demanding, it can still be a fulfilling career.
-As a technician you'll be expected to occasionally:
+As a technician you’ll need to be able to:

-• Work in unpleasant settings, like tight or dirty spaces.
+• Work in uncomfortable settings, like tight or messy spaces.

-• Work in high or low temperatures since HVAC equipment is generally found outdoors.
+• Work in hot or cold areas since HVAC systems are usually outdoors.

 A stubborn falsehood about HVAC is that it’s a blue-collar career.
-It requires a specific skill set, specialized education and ongoing certification.
+It requires a specific skill set, specialized education and periodic recertification.

 • Avoid a lot of student debt.